Skip to main content

 bbr.workloads.remove(workload_id)

-Removing the model from the library
+Remove the model from the Library:

 bbr.models.delete(model_name)